intersystems-community/DeepSeeWeb/Addons.md

 For file `my-addon.component.js` will be created `DSW.Addons.my-addon.component` portlet.

 ## 2. Creating addon
-To create addon, follow next steps:
+To create an addon, follow next steps:
 1. Clone DSW repo https://github.com/intersystems-community/DeepSeeWeb
 2. Setup dev environment to work with project, run `npm install`
 3. There is addon example in `/src/addons/simple-addon.component.ts`